History of the Office of Ordnance

 The Ordnance was founded by Henry VIII in 1544.
 It was charged with storing and supplying arms and equipment to English (later British) military force.
 Its roots date back to the 14th century, when a branch of the Privy Wardrobe emerged to provide bows and early gunpowder weapons for English armies.

 The Ordnance has always been resident at the Tower of London, using the site as both a headquarters and a major arsenal for artillery, powder and shot.
-Although The Board of Ordnance was abolished in the mid 19th century, military provision organised by the Royal Logistics Corps, remained a role of the Tower until 1994.
+Although The Board of Ordnance was abolished in the mid 19th century, military provision organised by the Royal Logistic Corps, remained a function of the Tower until 1994.

 King Edward III and the Ordnance

 It was during the long reign of Edward III (1312-77) that the Tower emerged as the principal store for gunpowder weaponry within England.

 As the 14th century progressed, the Privy Wardrobe emerged as an independent department of royal government charged with storing all manner of military equipment.